-The three passes trek in the Everest regions Nepal is becoming more popular after being featured by many international sites and magazines.
-(New York Times) It is one of the less crowded and off the beaten trail in the Khumbu region.
-Many travellers hike the Everest Base Camp (EBC) every day while very few hikers choose the three-passes route.
+The Everest Three Passes Trek in the Everest Region of Nepal has become more popular after being featured by many international sites and magazines (such as the New York Times).
+It is one of the less crowded and off the beaten track treks in the Khumbu Region.
+Many travelers hike the Everest Base Camp (EBC) every day while very few hikers choose the three passes route.

-The three passes trek is a high altitude circuit trail that goes through three of the highest valleys in Nepal and in some occasion does intersect with the standard EBC route.
+The Three Passes Trek is a high altitude circuit trail that goes through three of the highest valleys in Nepal and at times intersects with the standard EBC route.
 More information regarding this route is provided below.

-⇒ It is a remote and off-the-beaten-path in the Everest Region.
-Only 5-10% of the 30,000 EBC trekkers follow the Everest three-pass trek.
-You can enjoy the scenery without too much tourists!
+- It is remote and off-the-beaten-path.
+Only 5-10% of the 30,000 EBC trekkers follow the Everest Three Pass Trek.
+So you can enjoy the scenery without too many tourists!

-⇒ In this trail, expect to be surrounded by four of the highest mountain in the world including Mt.
+- On this trail, expect to be surrounded by four of the highest mountains in the world including Mt.
 Everest.
 Not to mention, that the three high passes are all above 5,000m.
-Very few places on this earth will have these combinations! ⇒ Three-pass trek offers a lot more side-trips than any other trail, You can spend more than 3 weeks and venture into different places. ⇒ It is the only trail in the entire Khumbu region that follows a circuit.
-Unlike the Everest Base Camp classical trail, every day is a new route as you make a loop in this trek.
+Very few places on this earth have these combinations!

-This trek starts from Lukla (you will need fly from Kathmandu to Lukla), a small mountain village with a small local airport.
-Statistically speaking the Lukla airport and flight itself is the most dangerous flight and airport in the world.
-This is because of the weather, altitude, airstrip for landing, and the size of the airport.
-But don’t worry, this is the usual jump-off point for any EBC trails and many survived it!
+This trek starts from Lukla (you will need to fly from Kathmandu to Lukla), a small mountain village with a small local airport.
+Statistically speaking Lukla airport and the flight itself is the most dangerous flight and airport in the world.
+This is because of the weather, altitude, and size and location of the airstrip for landing.
+But don’t worry, this is the usual jump-off point for any Everesttreks and climbs and most survived it!

 After two or three days of following the classical EBC trail from Lukla to Namche, the three-passes trek takes you to Thame or Dingboche, depending on the route you decide to take.